 - Trail Mix: Dried fruits and nuts are a concentrated source of carbohydrates.
 Dried apricots, prunes and raisins have the added benefit of potassium.
 Mix your favorite fruits with nuts and seeds to keep your body supplied with energy, vitamin E and magnesium.
 If you have a heavy sweat rate, you may want to choose salted nuts and seeds.

-- Water Works: In general, if you're planning to bike for an hour or less, water is the best way to stay hydrated and to prevent drinking the calories you just burned.
+- Water Works: In general, if you're planning to bike for an hour or less, water is the best way to stay hydrated.
 If you're going to be rolling for more than an hour, have a heavy sweat rate or the weather is exceptionally hot, consider having two bottles with you — one for water and one for a sports drink.
 You may purchase a sports drink for the sake of convenience, but making your own with black or green iced tea, a splash of juice, some sugar and a pinch of salt is easy and provides an added antioxidant boost.
 Take sips of fluid often to maintain hydration and alternate between the two drinks if packing both.

 - Energy Bars: While energy bars are convenient, they also can be expensive.
 If you would prefer energy bars, look for one that has ingredients such as whole grains, dried fruits and nuts.